Table of Contents

 The Four Skills the Exam Tests

-- Listening You listen to short everyday clips (someone giving directions, a phone call, a store announcement) and you answer simple questions about who, what, where, when.
+Listening: Short everyday audio clips are played, such as someone giving directions, a phone call, or a store announcement.
+Simple questions are asked about who, what, where, and when.

 Quick Look at the Exam Format